Feeling Sluggish? Try This 3-Day Clean Eating Challenge and Feel the Difference in Your Energy

 Day 1: The Reset

-Green Power Smoothie (1 cup spinach, 1 banana, ½ cup frozen berries, 1
+- Breakfast: Green Power Smoothie (1 cup spinach, 1 banana, ½ cup frozen berries, 1 tbsp chia seeds, 1 cup unsweetened almond milk).

 Tip: Blend until smooth.
 Optional: add ½ scoop protein powder.